faceyacc/promptbox/README.md

 <p>
 </p>

-> Prompt collaboration in a box.
+> Prompt Share in a box.
 A way to share, collaborate, and improve prompts.
 Promptbox is a project to give  to give users a way to share prompts,  text, and other small pieces of content with others.

 ## Usage
 Run the following command in the root directory: